The Importance of Health Tested Dogs

 We do have our dogs tested through OFA or PennHip to test for any underlying orthopedic conditions.
 You can find links to the results on the pedigree links for each of our dogs.
 Both methods are very different from each other.
 OFA is assessed subjectively (based on opinions of three veterinarians) and PennHip is assessed objectively, meaning that there is a very scientific approach to the assessment.
 Both methods have their pros and cons and the jury is still out on which method is the best approach.
 Their testing methods are completely different from one another and can't really be compared against each other.
 Regardless, we do not breed dogs that do not receive either a passing OFA score or who are considered high risk via PennHip.

-Although genetics do play a small factor, it is certainly not entirely to blame, as many environmental factors are equally important.
+Although genetics do play a small factor, it is certainly not entirely to blame, as many environmental factors are equally, if not more important.
 This would explain the reason the dogs with hip dysplasia can produce puppies that never develop it at all and, in contrast, have dogs with excellent OFA hips that can produce puppies with dysplasia.
 This is oftentimes very confusing to breeders and their clients.
 In addition to genetics, we have to monitor external factors as well.
 Diet, Exercise (too much or too little) and lifestyle are equally, if not more important.
 Aside from testing, we feed a high quality food and daily supplements as well as make sure the dogs get daily physical and mental activities.
 We always strive to maintain our dogs at a body condition score of 5.

 With newborn puppies, in particular, we ensure that the puppies have excellent traction for the flooring in the whelping box and are kept clean and healthy.
 The babies are kept quarantined until 8 weeks of age and we do not allow visitors before then to ensure that they are not exposed to any external stressors or potentially life threatening illnesses.
 As they grow, we socialize them well but at the same time are very careful with the exercise and activities that we allow the puppies.